Frequently Asked Questions

 Depending on the class you choose, there may be entry level prerequisites.
-For Introductory AutoCAD, there are no prerequisites.
 For classes such as Inventor Advanced and SolidWorks Advanced, there are a few classes you may be required to take.
 In some cases, work related experience may be substituted for the required prerequisite.
 Consultation with the appropriate PCC staff member is advised.

 What topics are covered in these classes?